niekai1982/Robot/Answer the question.md

   \*  interfaces

-- Hardware interface: color camer, depth camera, PLC
+- Hardware interface: color camera, depth camera, PLC, **Industrial internet**

  \*  Can we use it for other applications, e.g. for tracking (detect position of a car on a conveyor and send the information to a robot controller in real-time?)

-- Our car segmentation and location module can be generalized to these scenes.
+- Our car segmentation and location module can be generalized to these scenes.As for the real time, we need to check the hardware configuration(CPU, GPU,...)